sajmoni/nano-panel/README.md

 #### divider

-Divider is a horizontal line to divide sections in the overlay.
+Divider is a horizontal line to divide sections in the panel.

 ---